crsanderford/crsanderford.github.io/_posts/2019-10-23-animal-spirits-post.md

 <img src="\images\class_fscores_chart.png">

 Scores for the negative class in the hand-scored set were especially bad - I expect this is the case due to double negatives.
-I intentionally used only one-grams to diminish the feature space; including two-grams would likely have helped a great deal.
+I intentionally used only one-grams to reduce the feature space; including two-grams would likely have helped a great deal.
 It's also worth noting that each dataset was generated over a period of less than a day - neither was exposed to a large range of sentiments.

 *Data provided by Al Mercado [@mercal](https://data.world/mercal/btc-tweets-sentiment) at data.world.*